Tognolia/Voldemort-Project/README.md

 The marketingcreditcard.csv file has been imported in to SQL workebench in order to answer to some questions related to the groupwork.

 [SQL](https://github.com/Tognolia/Voldemort-Project/tree/main/sql)
-.sql query file with query results in file annotations.
+In this folder you can find the .sql query file with annotations.
+Every query is marked with question number and query results for better orientation in the file.

 ## Visualisation